Nextdoor/ndscheduler/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ~/.ssl/private/script-selfsigned.key -out ~/.sslssl/certs/script-selfsigned.crt
 ```

-### Three things
+### Setup

 You have to implement three things for your scheduler, i.e., ``Settings``, ``Server``, and ``Jobs``.

 #### Settings

-In your implementation, you need to provide a settings file to override default settings (e.g., [settings in simple_scheduler](https://github.com/Nextdoor/ndscheduler/blob/master/simple_scheduler/settings.py)).
-You need to specify the python import path in the environment variable ``NDSCHEDULER_SETTINGS_MODULE`` before running the server.
+In your implementation, you need to provide a settings file to override default settings.
+This can either be done with a YAML file (recommended), or like in original version using a Python settings file.

+If no configuration file is found, the [default settings](ndscheduler/config_default.yaml) will be used.

+##### YAML config

+The YAML config uses the [Confuse](https://confuse.readthedocs.io/en/latest/usage.html) library which searches for a configuration file in `~/.config/ndscheduler/config.yaml` (see [Confuse search paths](https://confuse.readthedocs.io/en/latest/usage.html#search-paths)).

+All available settings can be found in [config_default.yaml](ndscheduler/config_default.yaml) file.

+##### Python settings file

+Create a Python settings file (e.g., [settings in simple_scheduler](simple_scheduler/settings.py))
+and specify its path in the environment variable ``NDSCHEDULER_SETTINGS_MODULE`` before running the server.

-All available settings can be found in [default_settings.py](https://github.com/Nextdoor/ndscheduler/blob/master/ndscheduler/default_settings.py) file.
+All available settings can be found in [default_settings.py](ndscheduler/default_settings.py) file.

 #### Server